RJPearson94/terraform-provider-twilio/docs/data-sources/serverless_environment.md

 subcategory: "Serverless"
 ---

-# twilio_serverless_environment Resource
+# twilio_serverless_environment Data Source

-Manages a Serverless environment.
+Use this data source to access information about an existing Serverless environment.
 See the [API docs](https://www.twilio.com/docs/runtime/functions-assets-api/api/environment) for more information

 For more information on Serverless (also known as Runtime), see the product [page](https://www.twilio.com/runtime)